skeezicsb/PERQemu/PERQemu/Readme.txt

     Conf/
         Contains a collection of "prefab" system configurations as well as device data required for operation.
-By default, all custom PERQ configurations are also saved in and loaded from this directory.
+By default, all custom PERQ configurations and keyboard maps are also saved in and loaded from this directory.

     Disks/
         Contains disk images that the emulator can access.
 Included with